SamChill/drunkardswalk/README.md

 ===============

-Drunkard's walk is a library for calculating the expected number of steps (or time) until absorption and the absorption probabilities of an absorbing Markov chain.
+Drunkard's walk is a library for calculating the expected number of steps (or time) until absorption and the absorption probabilities of an [absorbing Markov chain][amc].
+The name is a reference to a type of [random walk][randomwalk] that can be modeled with absorbing Markov chains.

 Currently the Drunkard's Walk library is used in [Eon][eon], which is a software package for atomistic modeling of long timescale problems in materials.
 By using the extended